 The New York Public Library is another Hogwartsian treasure in the middle of Manhattan.
 Scale the grand steps in front of the library and meet the two stone lions guarding the place—their names are Patience and Fortitude.

 If you’re traveling to NYC on a budget, locals tell us that NYPL is a great place to visit in Manhattan.
+Fun fact: there are 92 NYPL locations across the Bronx, Manhattan, and Staten Island.
 Our trip planners recommend checking the library’s calendar.
 They offer fantastic events and temporary exhibits.